flatironinstitute/cppdlr/doc/background.rst

 constraint in the pivoted Gram-Schmidt procedure used to select the points, and is not necessary in most applications.
 However, in some cases, it might be desirable to have symmetric frequencies and grids, and ``cppdlr`` provides this functionality via symmetrization flags.
-Please see the section :ref:`List of other cppdlr capabilities<listofothercapabilities>` on the :ref:`examples page<examples>` for a list of `cppdlr` tests which showcase this functionality.
+Please see the :ref:`list of other cppdlr capabilities<listofothercapabilities>` section on the :ref:`examples page<examples>` for a list of `cppdlr` tests which showcase this functionality.

 We make a small note about symmetrization for bosonic Green's functions.
 In this